FilipLundby/DynamicCameraSystem/README.md

 You are now ready to make the camera follow or look at whatever you want.

-*If you've got multiple `CameraDynamic3D` in your scene make sure only one is checked.
-Setting a camrea as `current` at runtime will automatically disable all the others.
+*If you've got multiple `CameraDynamic3D` in your scene, make sure only one is checked.
+Setting a camera as `current` at runtime will automatically disable all the others.

 ## Examples

-### Accessing cameras through groups
+### Access cameras through groups

 ```GDScript
 func _ready() -> void: